jenkinsci/azure-keyvault-plugin/README.md

 [![GitHub release][github-release-badge]][github-release]
 [![Jenkins Plugin Installs][plugin-install-badge]][plugin]

-This plugin enables Jenkins to fetch secrets from Azure Keyvault and inject them directly into build jobs.
+This plugin enables Jenkins to fetch secrets from Azure Key Vault and inject them directly into build jobs.
 It works similarly to the [Credential Binding Plugin](https://plugins.jenkins.io/credentials-binding/) and borrows much from the [Hashicorp Vault Plugin](https://plugins.jenkins.io/hashicorp-vault-plugin/).
 The plugin acts as an Azure Active Directory Application and must be configured with a valid credential.
-Additional details [here](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-how-to-configure-active-directory-authentication#optional-configure-a-native-client-application).

 ## System Configuration

 ### Via UI

 In the Jenkins **Configure System** page, configure the following two options in the **Azure Key Vault Plugin** section
-* **Key Vault URL** - The url where your keyvault resides (e.g. `https://myvault.vault.azure.net/`)
+* **Key Vault URL** - The url where your Key Vault resides (e.g. `https://myvault.vault.azure.net/`)
 * **Credential ID** - The ID associated with a secret in the Jenkins secret store.
 Supported types are:
-    - **Microsoft Azure Service Principal**
+    - **Azure Service Principal**
-    - **Managed Identities for Azure Resources** (both user and system assigned)
+    - **Azure Managed Identity** (both user and system assigned)

 ### Via configuration-as-code

-This plugin supports the [configuration as code](https://github.com/jenkinsci/configuration-as-code-plugin/) plugin:
+This plugin supports the [configuration as code](https://plugins.jenkins.io/configuration-as-code/) plugin:

 Example yaml:
 ```yaml